syntaxsdev/ExcelAuditAutomation/README.md

     - ORIGINAL and IN PROGRESS paths CANNOT be blank, however COMPLETE path can be empty.
     - To whitelist a file so only certain file names will be processed, enter a keywords, seperated by a comma.
     - If you want to add more to the existing config, hit the "Import" button.
 If one does not already exist it will give you a warning.
+    - If you do not want your file to convert CSV to XLSX, and want it to operate out the ORIGINAL folder, untick "Convert to Excel".
+This will not convert any other files besides .CSVs to .XLSX.
     - If your automation moves the file to another location, you must select _ignores default path._
 3. Once **AUTO_CONFIG.ps1** is done, open **AuditControl.ps1** to start your automation.
-With the attached configuration saved, all you have to do now is type the amount of days back from the current day you want the program to process the files.
+With the attached configuration saved, all you have to do now is type the creation date that the audit files were made on.
+At the time, you can only process one day at a time.
-EX: If it is a Monday, you must type 3, to process audits from Friday, Saturday & Sunday.
-If it is any other day of the week, you may only need to type 1 for one day.

 # How To Create An Automation
 1. First, name your automation.
 Once you pick a name, open the **AutomationMaker.ps1** file.